kichuman28/thinnan-website/README.md

-# Thinnan Website
+# thinnan Website

-A beautiful, modern website for Thinnan, a social food network application that connects food enthusiasts, allows them to discover cooking events, host cookouts, and build community through shared culinary experiences.
+A beautiful, modern website for thinnan, a social food network application that connects food enthusiasts, allows them to discover cooking events, host cookouts, and build community through shared culinary experiences.

-## 📱 About Thinnan App
+## 📱 About thinnan App

-Thinnan is a social food network platform with the tagline "bringing people together plate by plate!"
+thinnan is a social food network platform with the tagline "bringing people together plate by plate!"
 The app allows users to:

 - Discover cooking events in their area
 - Host their own cookouts